Interpublic revenue gets a boost from UK, beats estimate

 British companies increased their marketing budgets for the seventh successive quarter from April to June as they sought to cash in on optimism over the country's recovery from recession.

-Interpublic's revenue in the United States rose 3.4 percent, helped mainly by a contract from Microsoft Corp (MSFT.O).
+Interpublic's revenue in the United States rose 3.4 percent, helped mainly by a contract from Microsoft Corp.

 "IPG has stood out YTD as the best performing ad stock, and for good reason," Macquarie Research analysts said in a pre-earnings note on Thursday.